 People who migrated to Kinsta:

 Cloudways gives you a choice between 5 cloud hosting providers while Kinsta uses Google Cloud C2.
-Both have different types of caching, although both are server-side caching which is faster than any cache plugin.
-For CDNs, Cloudways has a set price of $1/25GB which uses StackPath’s CDN, while Kinsta provides a certain amount of GB free with each plan (higher plans come with more GBs) and uses KeyCDN.
-Cloudways has a Breeze plugin, but it doesn’t have good reviews and I would use WP Rocket instead (as well as on Kinsta) with these settings.
+Both have server-level caching.
+For CDNs, CloudwaysCDN is $1/25GB which uses StackPath, while Kinsta uses Cloudflare (free).
+Cloudways has a Breeze plugin, but it doesn’t have great reviews and I would use WP Rocket instead with these WP Rocket settings.

-|Server||DigitalOcean, Vultr + Vultr HF, Linode, AWS, Google Cloud||Google Cloud C2|
+|Server||DigitalOcean + DigitalOcean Premium, Vultr + Vultr HF, Linode, AWS, Google Cloud||Google Cloud C2|

 |Caching||Varnish, Redis, Memcached||Bytecode, Object, Page, CDN|